The future of dental work

 Dental Assistant Snapshot

-02 Despite most dental assistants earning $20-$30 per hour, 55% have not received a raise in two years, and 79% do not receive bonuses, contributing to widespread financial dissatisfaction.
+02 Most dental assistants earn $21–$30/hr.
+64% have not received a raise in the last two years, and nearly 4/5 dental assistants do not receive any form of bonus compensation.

 ACCESS THE REPORTS FOR FREE